-• Residency of the client is determined on the basis of the rule for economic center of interest of the institutional unit, rather than the rule of nationality, transaction currency, or legal definition.
-All institutional units that have a location-dwelling, place of production, and fixed assets - on the territory of a certain country where they are engaged in relevant economic activities are treated as residents.
-Also, for the compilation of the monetary balance sheets, and especially for the monetary surveys, the following principles are applied:

-- Aggregation principle which means data aggregation of all institutional units in sectors and subsectors, or all assets and liabilities within certain standard category. - Consolidation principle, referring to elimination of claims and liabilities emerging among the institutional units (headquarters and branches) of institutional units, where the reporting units submit reports with consolidated data.
+- Residency of the client is determined on the basis of the rule for economic center of interest of the institutional unit, rather than the rule of nationality, transaction currency, or legal definition, i.e. as defined in the Balance of Payments and International Investment Position Manual1.
+All institutional units that have a location-dwelling, place of production, and fixed assets on the territory of a certain country where they are engaged in relevant economic activities are treated as residents.
+Also, for the compilation of the monetary balance sheets, and especially for the monetary surveys, the following principles are applied: - Aggregation principle which means data aggregation of all institutional units in sectors and sub-sectors, or all assets and liabilities within certain standard category. - Consolidation principle, referring to elimination of claims and liabilities emerging among the institutional units (headquarters and branches) of institutional units, where the reporting units submit reports with consolidated data.
 Consolidation is also performed in the monetary surveys for the data referring to the intersector claims and liabilities. - Netting principle.
 Core principle used in statistical researches, and accordingly, in monetary statistics, envisages data collection and presentation on a gross basis.
 However, there are deviations from the core principle, in instances when the data processing is more appropriate on a net basis, or no processing on a gross basis is feasible.
 Thus, some data categories in the monetary surveys (foreign assets, claims on the central government, other items) are presented on a net basis due to their larger usefulness for analytical purposes.